 Although some agencies operate independent contracting teams (i.e. DelDOT, DOC, DHSS, K12 - Data Service Center), not all agencies operate or are familiar with current contract terms, conditions and boilerplates.
 By making these documents available, GSS is protecting the best interest of the State and attempting to ensure unnecessary exposure to liability.
 It is GSS's intent to have all Agencies use the statewide templates as best practice templates to eliminate redundancy of effort for maintaining statutory changes and best practice language but also to provide the vendor community a standardized format to work with when dealing with any Agency of the State.
-GSS will be seeking Governor's Office policy support to require the use of these templates in 2018.

-Throughout FY17, GSS worked toward the improving utilization of the state's eMarketplace solution.
+GSS continues to work toward the improving utilization of the state's eMarketplace solution.
 The portal offers a streamlined sort, shop and compare experience for users, and will also have more accurate tracking for contract utilization.
-As of late 2017, the eMarketplace contained 103 vendor catalogs and held 4 million separately identified hosted catalog items.
+As of late 2019, the eMarketplace contained 113 vendor catalogs and held 3.7 million separately identified hosted catalog items and processed over \$22.8 Million in purchases.